iamaayushrivastava/Full-Stack-Web-Development/HTML/Basic Info.md

    <p>Line 1<br>Line 2</p>
    ```

 **Note:** Remember that CSS can also influence how elements are displayed.
-CSS properties like `display` and `white space` can affect whether elements are displayed on the same line or on separate lines.
+CSS properties like display and whitespaces can affect whether elements are displayed on the same line or on separate lines.
 Additionally, CSS can be used to control spacing, alignment, and layout, allowing you to achieve specific visual effects for your content.